guatzin818/www/Features.md

 LightGBM grows tree by leaf-wise.
 It will choose the leaf with max delta loss to grow.
 When growing same #leaf, Leaf-wise algorithm can reduce more loss than level-wise algorithm.

 Leaf-wise may cause over-fitting when #data is small.
-So, LightGBM can an additional parameter ```max_depth``` to limit depth of tree and avoid over-fitting (Tree still grows leaf-wise).
+So, LightGBM can use an additional parameter ```max_depth``` to limit depth of tree and avoid over-fitting (Tree still grows by leaf-wise).

 [[image/leaf_wise.png]]